mapbender/mapbender/docs/controllers/controllers.md

  [ and so on... ]
 ```

 The command lists all routes with their names, allowed methods and URL pattern.
-To get more information about a particular route, give it's name to the command:
+To get more information about a particular route, give its name to the command:

 ```console
  app/console router:debug mapbender_core_user_login